 There are also certain prerequisites that applicants must meet to be able to apply to the program, namely familiarity with Spanish and/or Portuguese.

-Academic proficiency in Spanish, which will prepare students to complete the program’s language requirement*, is required at the time of application.
-Proficiency can be demonstrated by:
+Academic coursework in Spanish, which will prepare students to complete the program’s language requirement*, is required at the time of application.
+This can be demonstrated by:

 Other foreign languages spoken in Latin America will be considered on a case-by-case basis.